 - Contact, telephone number, and e-mail address

 - Tax status of customer and Certificate of Exemption if required

 - Goods or services provided to customer

-The billing initiator sends this information to the Cluster Billing Specialist (preparer) to enter the billing information into Enterprise Financial System (EFS).
-The Billing Specialist codes the item for the appropriate tax treatment.
-Invoices will be distributed by Accounts Receivable Services via e-mail, U.S. mail, or upload through the customer’s online system.
+The billing initiator sends this information to the Cluster Billing Specialist (preparer)/Financial Operations Center to enter the billing information into Enterprise Financial System (EFS).
+The Billing Specialist/Financial Operations Center codes the item for the appropriate tax treatment.
+Accounts Receivable Services will distribute the invoices via email, U.S. mail, or upload through the customer’s online system.

 Creating a bill for sponsored activity through EFS

 SFR generates invoices according to the terms and conditions associated with the sponsored project.
-Sponsors are invoiced via e-mail, U.S. mail, or upload through the sponsor’s online system.
+Invoices are submitted to sponsors via email, U.S. mail, or uploaded through the sponsor’s online system.
 Certain federal awards are issued to the University on a Letter of Credit.
-Letters of credit are requested on a weekly or monthly basis depending on the federal agency.
+Letters of credit requests are submitted on a weekly or monthly basis depending on the federal agency.